 Bedsores occur when pressure against the skin inhibits adequate blood supply to the skin and underlying tissues.
 In nursing homes, specific conditions of neglect or abuse can contribute to pressure sores; for example, if a resident is left in one position for too long they can suffer from what is called sustained pressure.
 Another common cause is friction, meaning a resident can sustain sores when they have been handled roughly by caregivers and their skin is dragged across a surface.
 Friction between sensitive skin and another surface can make the fragile skin more vulnerable to injury.

 Bedsores are very painful and should never be allowed to persist.
-If you suspect that your loved one is the victim of nursing home neglect, call our Inland Empire attorneys today for experienced legal help!
+If you suspect that your loved one is the victim of nursing home neglect, call our Ontario attorneys today for experienced legal help!

 Risk Factors & Complications